micmejia/bible-dump/AMPC/1 Timothy/1 Tim 1.md

-Nor to give importance to _or_ occupy themselves with legends (fables, myths) and endless genealogies, which foster _and_ promote useless speculations _and_ questionings rather than acceptance in faith of God's administration _and_ the divine training that is in faith ([^a]in that leaning of the entire human personality on God in absolute trust and confidence)--
+Nor to give importance to _or_ occupy themselves with legends (fables, myths) and endless genealogies, which foster _and_ promote useless speculations _and_ questionings rather than acceptance in faith of God's administration _and_ the divine training that is in faith (in that leaning of the entire human personality on God in absolute trust and confidence)--